Protecting Hector's and Māui dolphins

 - acoustic seismic survey work.

-Fisheries New Zealand has monitoring programmes in place to help assess the effectiveness of current fishing restrictions.
-These programmes look at whether more measures are needed.
+Fisheries New Zealand has monitoring and research programmes in place to help assess the effectiveness of current fishing restrictions.
+These programmes help inform whether more measures are needed.

-Independent monitoring programmes are also carried out by external groups – like marine scientists.
+Independent monitoring and research programmes are also carried out by external groups – like marine scientists.

 Monitoring on the North Island's west coast